chef/bento/README.md

 These baseboxes were all built using a Mac OS X host running VMWare Fusion 6.0.2, and have that version of VMWare Tools.
 The boxes should work unchanged in VMWare Workstation for Windows or Linux.

+If you're using the [Vagrant VMWare Fusion](https://www.vagrantup.com/vmware) provider, using `vagrant box add --provider vmware_desktop ...` will work for these boxes.
+Using `--provider vmware_fusion`, will not.

 * [opscode-centos-5.10-i386](http://opscode-vm-bento.s3.amazonaws.com/vagrant/vmware/opscode_centos-5.10-i386_chef-provisionerless.box)
 * [opscode-centos-5.10](http://opscode-vm-bento.s3.amazonaws.com/vagrant/vmware/opscode_centos-5.10_chef-provisionerless.box)
 * [opscode-centos-6.5-i386](http://opscode-vm-bento.s3.amazonaws.com/vagrant/vmware/opscode_centos-6.5-i386_chef-provisionerless.box)